JGarnica22/PSlab/HowTo's/HowTo_Markdown.md

 Implementations of Markdown are available for over a dozen programming languages; in addition, many platforms and frameworks support Markdown.
 For example, Markdown plugins exist for every major blogging platform.<br/>

 Examples:
-- The sourcecode documentation generator Doxygen supports Markdown with extra features.
+- **GitHub** Flavored Markdown (GFM) ignores underscores in words, and adds syntax highlighting, task lists, and tables.
 - **RStudio**, an IDE for R, provides a C++ wrapper function for a markdown variant called sundown.
-- **GitHub** Flavored Markdown (GFM) ignores underscores in words, and adds syntax highlighting, task lists, and tables.
+- The sourcecode documentation generator Doxygen supports Markdown with extra features.
 - Discount – a C implementation.
 - MarkAPL is a converter written in Dyalog APL.
 It supports fenced blocks, smart typography, link references, and special attributes, and can generate a table of contents.
 - PHP Markdown - a library package that includes the PHP Markdown parser and its sibling PHP Markdown Extra with additional features.
 - Markdig – A .NET library that follows the CommonMark specifications, and includes a collection of extensions and the ability for the user to create their own.

-Markdown is often used to format readme files, and to create rich text using a plain text editor creating an .md file (MD).<br/>
+Markdown is often used <ins>to format readme files<ins/>, and to create rich text using a plain text editor creating an .md file (MD).<br/>

 An MD file is a text file created using one of several possible dialects of the Markdown language.
 It is saved in plain text format but includes inline text symbols that define how to format the text (e.g., bold, indentations, headers, table formatting).<br/>